AkseliKoponen/DevAcademy/README.md

 Go to https://devacademyakselikoponen.azurewebsites.net/ to view the app in Azure.

-The app may run slowly on cloud but you can also open the project in visual studio by following these steps.
+One may also run a build locally as the database is a bit sluggish online.
+>1.
+Download and extract Blazor Build.zip from https://drive.google.com/file/d/1O4A5qQYfFyJvFaGUHkl8bR6d9zaG_pk3/view?usp=sharing
+>2.
+Run Blazor.exe
+>3.
+Open a web browser and go to http://localhost:5000
+> Note: If the above website does not work, see if Blazor.exe opened another port on the second row ("Now listening on: http:localhost:XXXX")

+One can open and run the project through visual studio, but one has to download the database manually
 >1.
 Download the database from https://drive.google.com/file/d/1qTyV0VRHPn6THy8NyXUy_2p3g7iRxaSH/view?usp=sharing
 >2.
 Move the database to the project folder (DevAcademy/Blazor/)